tylerdr/sprinter-website/src/pages/about/index.md

   header: How We Do It
   tagline: >-
-    Our team is a unique blend of creatives, engineers, and developers who are knowledgeable in both business as well as software development.
+    Our team is a unique blend of creatives, engineers, and developers who are knowledgeable in both business operations as well as software development.
     This hybrid is what allows us to bridge the gap between your company's current struggles and the technology that will resolve them.
 imageB:
   alt: how
   image: /img/consulting-2.jpg